florianschanda/miss_hit/README.md

 #### Configuration files

 Options are read from configuration files `miss_hit.cfg`.
-A file in `foo/bar/potato.m` will first look in the root, then `foo/miss_hit.cfg`, and finally in `foo/bar/miss_hit.cfg`.
+(This behaviour can be disabled with the `--ignore-config` option).
+When analysing the file `foo/bar/potato.m`, we will first look in the root for `miss_hit.cfg`, then in `foo/miss_hit.cfg`, and finally in `foo/bar/miss_hit.cfg`.
 Each file augments/overwrites previously given configuration, and command-line options overwrite everything.

 For example you can put this `miss_hit.cfg` in your project root: